modib/quic-dns/Readme.md

 To use ads list filtering client should set HTTP seader "X-Filter-Categories" to 1.
 This header is bitmask of categories.
 At the moment only ads filtering bit is available.
 This header should be a string in decimal representation.

+### Statistics
+Collected domains.
+Server respect Do-Not-Track header.
+So if `DNT: 1` header is added to HTTP request the server won't track anyting.
+Otherwise domains will be collected to `requests_log` file (can be changed in the config).

 ### Supported features

 Currently supported features are: